Samuel Eells: College of Teachers in Cincinnati, 1838

+Address to the Biennial Convention of Alpha Delta Phi, 1839

-Probably his most noteworthy work is the "Address to the Biennial Convention of Alpha Delta Phi: On the Law and Means of Social Advancement," delivered and published in 1839.
-Here, he argues that the general law of human history is progress.
+A version of the speech was first given in July 1839 for the degree of Master of Arts, and then on August 15, 1839, to the attendees of the Alpha Delta Phi convention.
+Probably his most noteworthy work, "Address to the Biennial Convention of Alpha Delta Phi: On the Law and Means of Social Advancement," was published that same year.

+In the speech, Eells argues that the general law of human history is progress.
 Each successive phase of human history brings greater fellowship amongst all humanity and freedom for the individual soul.
 Although tyranny and suffering may prevail in certain places and times, truth and freedom will always overcome them in the long run.
 Absolute perfection may never be achieved, but human society will always be pushed forward towards true freedom.
 He asserts that only spiritual and philosophical change—not material advancement or political reform—can lead to real progress; he cites the mistreatment of the Native Americans as proof that democratic government and law are not enough in themselves to preclude tyranny.
 Rather, Eells believes that the spread of Christianity around the world will help begin a new era of equality, justice and peace.

+Eells cites Francis Bacon, Johannes Kepler, Isaac Newton, Muhammad and Martin Luther as examples of noble reformers.

-While the trust that Eells places in Christian missionaryism may seem naive at best, one must remember that he was raised on a very liberal, humanistic strain of early-nineteenth-century Protestantism.
-His philosophy is clearly influenced by his family's Congregationalism, by Enlightenment humanism, by Hegel's dialectical philosophy of history, and by the philosophers of Transcendentalism and the Second Great Awakening, such as Ralph Waldo Emerson, Margaret Fuller and Amos Bronson Alcott.
-Although his idea of unstoppable progress may seem very familiar or cliché today, at that time it was connected to a radical counterculture that was overthrowing conservative beliefs in the continuous decline of humanity.
+One must remember that he was raised on a very liberal, humanistic strain of early-nineteenth-century Protestantism.
+His philosophy is influenced by his family's Congregationalism.
+At that time, it was connected to a radical counterculture that was overthrowing conservative beliefs in the continuous decline of humanity.

 Last years

 Samuel Eells Monument at the Hamilton College Cemetery.
 Installed upon his reburial there in 1999.

 After his partnership with Salmon P. Chase, Eells endeavored to practice law on his own again.
 This did not last very long, because, as had long been expected, his health began to fall apart.
-Eells tried several tactics to try to recover his health, such as spending the winter of 1840 in Cuba, but nevertheless, he died in 1842 in Cincinnati at the home of his friend S. W. Pomeroy, wracked with arthritis and tuberculosis.
-The middle joint of his rheumatic ring finger remains in the possession of the Alpha Delta Phi fraternity as a testament to his courage and willpower.
+Eells tried several tactics to try to recover his health, such as spending the winter of 1840 in Cuba, but nevertheless, he died on March 13, 1842, in Cincinnati at the home of his friend S. W. Pomeroy, wracked with arthritis and tuberculosis.

-Samuel Eells was buried in the Eells family plot in Woodland Cemetery in Cleveland, Ohio.
-His remains were later repatriated to the Alpha Delta Phi fraternity house at Hamilton College, and eventually reburied in the College cemetery in 1999.
+Samuel Eells was buried in Cincinnati when in 1859 his body was moved to the Eells family plot in Woodland Cemetery in Cleveland, Ohio.
+In 1929, his remains were moved to the Alpha Delta Phi fraternity house at Hamilton College, where "for a long time they were kept in a vault under the floorboards of the 'goat room.'"
+Eells was buried for the third time in the college cemetery in 1999.

 Legacy

 Though noteworthy in their time, Eells' works are not widely read today and are treated mostly as historical artifacts.

-Alpha Delta Phi, however, is a thriving organization.
-It is divided into two branches—the Society, with six chapters and four affiliates, and the all-male Fraternity, with dozens of chapters in the United States and Canada.
+Alpha Delta Phi, however, still exists divided into two branches—the Society, with eleven undergraduate chapters as of 2026, and the all-male Fraternity, with 30 chapters in the United States and 3 in Canada.